The Practical Guide to Working with a Doula

 Early labor can last awhile

 And by that, we mean anything from hours to days.
-We'll be keeping in close communication by text and/or phone calls when labor begins, and can offer suggestions for things you can do to keep your body rested and your mind distracted (one of the best tools in early labor is to ignore it as much as possible!)
+Your doula will be available by text and/or phone calls when labor begins, and can offer suggestions for things you can do to keep your body rested and your mind distracted.
+One of the best tools in early labor is to ignore it as much as possible!

 Don't give labor more attention than it demands

 Usually our clients spend time with loved ones and try to labor at home for as long as is physically and emotionally comfortable for them.
-We will be in touch by text and phone to support you from a distance during this earlier part of labor.
+Your doula will be available by text and phone during this earlier phase of labor.

-When you find yourself in need of more support than you have available to you at the moment, call us
+When you find yourself in need of more support than you have available to you at the moment, call your doula

 Yes, we do mean CALL!
-We have our phone volume up at all times when we’re on call but our texts are always silent.
-When you’re ready for us to join you in labor, a phone call is the way to guarantee we’ll get the memo!
+Your doula will have their phone volume up at all times when they’re on call but may have text notifications on silent.
+When you’re ready for your doula to join you in labor, a phone call is the way to reach them.

 Some doulas set a time limit for how many hours they will stay with their clients during birth (sometimes called a "12 hour clause").
-We do not include this time limit in our doula contract and instead provide continuous support during labor.
-In cases of longer births, we may still need to call in a back-up doula to ensure you have someone well-rested to support you.
+We do not include this time limit in our doula contract and instead our doulas provide continuous support during labor.
+In cases of longer births, your doula may need to call in a back-up doula to ensure you have someone well-rested to support you.

-To learn more about our role during this period specifically if you're planning to birth in a hospital, check out our blog post: Little-Known Ways a Doula Can Help after Your Hospital Birth.
+To learn more about the doula’s role during this period specifically if you're planning to birth in a hospital, check out our blog post: Little-Known Ways a Doula Can Help after Your Hospital Birth.

-Just a reminder - we support all types of birth without judgment.
+Just a reminder - Riverbend Birth supports all types of birth without judgment.

-No matter your preferences regarding pain management, medical procedures, or anything else that might come up during labor and birth, we're here to support you through the process.
+No matter your preferences regarding pain management, medical procedures, or anything else that might come up during labor and birth, your doula is here to support you through the process.

 Light blue watercolor line Pittsburgh lactation consultant